-A doctor should be able to assess your feet and distinguish between deformity caused by another medical condition (such as gout or rheumatoid arthritis) and deformity caused by poor foot function, e.g. collapsed arches.
-At that point, you may be referred to a specialist.
+SingHealth group, a doctor should be able to assess your feet and distinguish between deformity caused by another medical condition (such as gout or rheumatoid arthritis) and deformity caused by poor foot function, e.g. collapsed arches.
+During this time, you may be referred to a specialist.

-Radiographs (X-ray films) of the foot can be helpful to evaluate the joints of the foot and to screen for underlying conditions, such as arthritis or gout.
+Radiographs (X-ray films) of the foot may be required to evaluate the joints of the foot and to screen for underlying conditions, such as arthritis or gout.
 If a surgeon is planning foot surgery for you, X-ray films are also used to assess the alignment of the bones of the foot.